 There are two ways to connect features in a utility network: geometric coincident based connectivity or connectivity associations.
 To obtain either type of connectivity, a rule must exist to support the relationship.

-Geometric coincident-based connectivity can be used to connect the following:
+You can use geometric coincident-based connectivity to connect the following:

 - A point and a line (junction-edge)

 - A line to a terminal on a device (junction-edge)

 - A line, a point, and another line (edge-junction-edge)

 To obtain connectivity between a line and a point, the first requirement is that they both must be geometrically coincident.
 In ArcGIS Pro, you can accomplish this using endpoint or midspan snapping.
 To regulate where a point can connect to on a line, use an edge connectivity policy.
 You set this when configuring a utility network.

 A rule must exist to allow a line and point to connect.
 Snapping does not occur between a point and a line if a rule is not defined.
 To control what types of points and lines can be snapped together, junction-edge and edge-junction-edge rules are used.